moneypipe-org/moneypipejs/README.md

 #### parameters

+- **index:** the integer index of a buffer2 contract to create (0, 1, 2, 3, ...).
+All buffer2 contracts have deterministic addresses, calculated from the deployer's address and the `index`.
+It is recommended that you create buffer2 contracts starting from 0, 1, 2, and so on.
 - **title:** the name of the stream
 - **members:** an array of members where each member is an object made up of the attributes:
   - **account:** user address